arifulhaqueuc/find-cheap-airfares/README.md

 Application Nature | This is a backend application.
 No frontend is attached to the application yet.
 Objective | This repository helps us understand analysing Data retrieved from online source by using Machine Learning algorithm based on given requirements.
 By practicing such application, developers should have a basic level of understanding on how to structure a real life machine learning application.
 Target Audience | This project targets the beginners of Machine Learning who have basic knowledge on Machine Learning algorithms, and would like to see how to implement such algorithm in real life example.

-Table of Contents
-===
- - Primary Technologies/concepts used
- - Knowledge-base
- - Know before you go
- - Technical Description
- - How to run the application